Recipe: Buddha Bowl with Turmeric Tahini

 - Warm a pan over a medium heat.
 Flash fry the kale to wilt it a little more.
 It might crisp the edges too.
 Set to one side

 - In the same pan, add a little more oil and fry the chickpeas with a drizzle of maple syrup and a drizzle of tamari sauce.
 I like to add lemon juice too.
 The chickpeas will turn sticky and golden within minutes.
 Set to one side

-- Add a little more oil to get the pan really got and add the tofu.
+- Add a little more oil to get the pan really hot, then add the tofu.
 Shake the pan as it fries.
 It should sear on all sides and absorb the tamari / maple flavour

-- Finally add the carrot ribbons to the pan.
-I like to add a little hickory smoke + tamari and maple.
-They only need to be in the pan for a couple of minutes
+- Finally add the carrot ribbons to the pan for a couple of minutes

 - Spoon everything into two bowls

 - To make the dressing, whisk all the ingredients together, then slowly add spoonfuls of water until you get the consistency right.
 The dressing should be thick but you should be able to drizzle it

 - To finish your bowls, drizzle the dressing, and add pomegranate seeds, sesame seeds and fresh coriander

 For more skin-friendly recipes like this Buddha Bowl, head to Hanna’s website, and be sure to use the code BALANCE10 for your 10% discount on Hanna’s products.

 Skin Healing Expert: Your 5 pillar plan for calm, clear skin by Hanna Sillitoe is out now on Amazon.